An extension of Alexandrov's theorem on second derivatives of convex functions: Introduction

+Under the hypotheses of the theorem we will say that $f_1,f_2,\dots$ is a {\bf strong approximation} of $f$.
+Strongly approximable functions belong to the class of {\bf Monge-Amp\`ere functions} introduced by the present author in \cite{fu89-I} and generalized by R. Jerrard in \cite{jerrard07a, jerrard07b}.
+They are distinguished by the existence of an integral current $\mathbb D( f)$ in the cotangent bundle $T^*U$, representing graph of its differential.
+The key point is that $\mathbb D(f)$ is determined uniquely (if it exists) by a short list of inevitable conditions.

+{\bf Remarks.} 1.
+By the BV compactness theorem, the local $L^1$ convergence implies local $W^{1,1}$ convergence of a subsequence.

-(If $n=1$ then $f$ is approximable in this way iff it is expressible as the difference of two convex functions; but this is not the case for $n\ge 2$, as we show below.)
+2. If $n=1$ then $f$ is strongly approximable iff it is expressible as the difference of two convex functions.
+If $n = 2$ then any difference of convex functions is strongly approximable, but for $n\ge 2$ there exist strongly approximable functions that are not differences of convex functions.
+Furthermore there are pairs of strongly approximable functions whose sum is not strongly approximable (see below).
+If $n \ge 3$ then it is not known whether the a difference of convex functions is strongly approximable, or even whether it is Monge-Amp\`ere. .05in

-Alexandrov's theorem is a special case: if $f$ is convex then such a sequence $f_k$ may be obtained by convolution with an approximate identity.
-But Theorem \ref{main theorem} is significantly stronger: even though a convex function $f$ may fail to have first derivatives in the usual sense on a dense set, it has been observed (cf. \cite{alb-amb}) that such $f$ admits a multiple-valued differential everywhere, whose graph transforms into the graph of a Lipschitz function under the canonical linear change of variable $(x,y) \mapsto (x+y , x-y)$ of $T^*\Rn\simeq \Rn\times \Rn$.
+Alexandrov's theorem is a special case of Theorem \ref{main theorem}: if $f$ is convex then any locally uniform approximation by smooth convex functions (as may be obtained, for example, by convolution with an approximate identity) is a strong approximation.
+But Theorem \ref{main theorem} is significantly stronger: even though a convex function $f$ may fail to have first derivatives in the usual sense on a dense set, G. Alberti and L. Ambrosio \cite{alb-amb} observed that such $f$ admits a multiple-valued differential everywhere, whose graph transforms into the graph of a Lipschitz function under the linear change of variable $(x,y) \mapsto (x+y , x-y)$ of $T^*\Rn\simeq \Rn\times \Rn$.
 From this point of view, Alexandrov's theorem appears as a consequence of Rademacher's theorem on the almost everywhere differentiability of Lipschitz functions.

-On the other hand, there exist functions $f$ satisfying the hypothesis of Theorem \ref{main theorem} such that the graph of the differential of $f$ is dense in $T^*\R^n$.
-In fact, such functions include the Sobolev space $W^{2,n}_{\loc}(U)$ of functions with second distributional derivatives in $L^n_{\loc}(U)$: convolution with an approximate identity yields a sequence of smooth functions with bounded local $W^{2,n}$ norms converging to $f$ in $W^{2,n}_{\loc}$.
-By H\"older's inequality, the local bounds imply that the resulting sequence satisfies the bounds \eqref{hess bound}, and the Sobolev embedding theorem implies that the convergence to $f$ is locally uniform.
+On the other hand, there exist strongly approximable functions displaying much wilder behavior.
+For example, they include the Sobolev space $W^{2,n}_{\loc}(U)$ of functions with second distributional derivatives in $L^n_{\loc}(U)$, since H\"older's inequality implies that convolution with an approximate identity yields a strong approximation.
 Meanwhile, Hutchinson-Meier \cite{HuMe} observed that if $n\ge 2$ then